courteuny/courteuny.github.io/about.md

 - ***Bachelor of Language and Technology** in ** language and technology*

-# Experience - Translation and Interpreting
+# Experiences - Translation and Interpretation

 ***Sep 2019***